Configurable Enter Play Mode Compatibility

 Problem: You may experience the triggers On Mouse Left Click, On Mouse Middle Click and On Mouse Right Click (maybe some other triggers as well) to not be working when Reload Scene is deactivated.

-to the main camera.
+Answer: Make sure to add the components Physics Raycaster and Physics 2D Raycaster to the main camera.
 When Reload Scene is deactived, Unity doesn't check the gameobjects whether they have dependencies to the named components and thus won't add them.
-Last modified 2mo ago